Mercedes: 2020 Guide

 The team’s incredibly talented 22-year-old Dutch talisman, Max Verstappen, has inked a deal through to 2023, with the hope being that he’ll lead Red Bull Racing as they build towards World Championship contention once again.

 Verstappen’s wingman this season will be Alexander Albon, who stepped into car two during last season to replace Pierre Gasly.
-The Thai-British racer isn’t being pressured to deliver results from the off this season, with the team just wanting to see improvements in his game as the season progresses.
+The racer isn’t being pressured to deliver results from the off this season, with the team just wanting to see improvements in his game as the season progresses.

 Red Bull Racing’s Engine Changes for 2020